GeoscienceAustralia/sira/docs/source/ch02_concept_design.rst

 The outputs from the restoration model are:

-(a) a simple Gantt chart with each component needing repair,
+(i)    a simple Gantt chart with each component needing repair,

-(b) restoration plot for each output line over time and the associated
+(ii)   restoration plot for each output line over time and the associated
        percentage of total system capacity rehabilitated, and

-(c) total restoration time for each output line for a given restoration
+(iii)  total restoration time for each output line for a given restoration
        scheme.